-- Purchasing firearms and ammunition; - Enhanced target practice;
+- Purchasing firearms and ammunition;

+- Enhanced target practice;

-- Acquiring a costume or other equipment to commit the violent act; - Giving things away or posting/writing a suicide letter or manifesto about their planned violence.
+- Acquiring a costume or other equipment to commit the violent act;

+- planned violence.

-Another troubling sign of preparation is actually testing one's approach to committing violence.
-The person of concern may see how close he can get to his target, driving or parking near their targeted facility or residence, and testing doors or other actions to see how they can circumvent security measures.
+Another troubling sign of preparation is testing one's approach to committing violence.
+The person of concern may see how close they can get to the target, driving or parking near their targeted facility or residence, and testing doors or other actions to see how they can circumvent security measures.